The-xipher/Healthwise-Sentinel/README.md

     ```

 2.  **Configure Environment Variables:**
     *   Create a file named `.env.local` in the root of your project.
+If it already exists, update it.
-    *   Add the following environment variables:
+    *   Add or update the following environment variables:

         ```dotenv
         # MongoDB Connection URI
-        MONGODB_URI=your_mongodb_connection_string_here # e.g., mongodb://localhost:27017/healthwisehub or from MongoDB Atlas
+        # Replace 'your_mongodb_password' with your actual MongoDB Atlas password for the 'amithxipher' user.
+        MONGODB_URI=mongodb+srv://amithxipher:your_mongodb_password@health.bqy9gqs.mongodb.net/?retryWrites=true&w=majority&appName=Health

+        # Optional: Specify a database name, or it defaults to 'healthwisehub'
+        MONGODB_DB_NAME=healthwisehub_db

         # Firebase (Optional - if using Firebase Auth or other Firebase services)
         # NEXT_PUBLIC_FIREBASE_API_KEY=YOUR_API_KEY